corpunWorld Corporal Punishment Research

 This says that four people were held at a police station and flogged daily in September 1997.
 Amnesty reports for subsequent years make no reference to flogging, but they do mention political dissidents being held and "beaten", so we can probably infer that this was illicit torture and not CP.

-Native "community justice" in the form of judicial whipping, on the orders of village elders, is making a comeback, according to these Nov 2006 news items.
+Native "community justice" in the form of judicial whipping, on the orders of village elders, was making a comeback in Bolivia, according to these Nov 2006 news items.

 US State Department Report on Human Rights Practices 1995

-Indigenous communities in areas "with little or no government presence" impose whippings, contrary to the Constitution.
+Indigenous communities in areas of Bolivia "with little or no government presence" imposed whippings, contrary to the Constitution.
 (The same information is repeated in the 1996 USSD report, but not mentioned from 1997 onwards.)

 US State Department Report on Human Rights Practices 1995

-"Corporal punishment" in schools is common, according to this, but it not clear whether this means proper formal CP.
+"Corporal punishment" in schools was common in Bolivia, according to this, but it is not clear whether this means proper formal CP.
 More likely it just refers to casual brutality.
 The same information is repeated in every year's USSD report up to 2006, but no further details are provided.

 Judicial caning is routine, especially at the customary (tribal) court in each village, known as the "Kgotla", a sort of open-air town meeting.
-Official courts may order males aged 14-40 to be caned on the bare buttocks for almost any crime, generally as an alternative to imprisonment.
-At tribal courts the age limit rises to 50, and according to some reports these courts may also cane women, though other accounts dispute this, and when a woman actually was flogged it was said to be illegal.
-Reports suggest that the punishment is often inflicted on the spot immediately the court rises.
+Official courts may order males aged 14-40 to be caned across the bare buttocks for almost any crime, often as an alternative to imprisonment.
+Earlier reports that tribal courts may also cane women appear to be incorrect, and when in 2007 a woman actually was flogged it was said to be illegal.
+Reports make clear that the punishment is generally inflicted on the spot, immediately the court rises.

 In a July 2005 caning case, the punishment was photographed being administered in public, whereupon the authorities ordered that the procedure must henceforth be private.
-However, this July 2006 news item appears to imply that journalists may watch if they so wish.
+However, this July 2006 news item appears to imply that journalists may witness it if they so wish.

 This May 2006 news item reports from one village court where there are at least 50 cases of theft per week, always punished by "three to five lashes on the bare buttocks".
 See also this Aug 2007 account of the procedure at a customary court.